You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 Jigsaw Trading – Jigsaw offers a platform very similar to bookmap.

-Trading View – Unfortunately TradingView doesn’t support footprint charts yet but I expect they will in the near future.
+Trading View – Unfortunately TradingView doesn’t support footprint charts yet, but again I expect they will in the near future.
 If you haven’t checked them out yet, you should.
-They offer some sweet charting options for free and it’s a huge community.
+They offer some sweet charting options for free and it’s a great community.

 Unfortunately, I’m not familiar with any entirely free charting packages that support footprint charts.
 If you are please leave a comment below!